TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/do_now.md

 # Do Now 6.05

-## Write down your ranking of these concepts from easiest to hardest
+## Write down your ranking of these concepts from easiest to hardest:

 1. Creating dictionaries.
 2. Adding items to dictionaries.